mshorecode/odin-recipes/README.md

 # odin-recipes
 The Odin Project HTML Foundations project.

-I will show build a basic recipe website with the skills I learned throughout the HTML Foundations course.
+I will build a basic recipe website with the skills I learned throughout the HTML Foundations course.